 Watchman: an alternative

-The minimally invasive procedure only takes about an hour and is implanted through a small puncture in the groin under general anesthesia.
+The minimally invasive procedure only takes about an hour and implants the device through a small puncture in the groin under general anesthesia.
 Patients remain in the hospital for 23 hours for observation.

-Upon returning home, patients are instructed to avoid heavy lifting for three days.
+Upon returning home, patients must avoid heavy lifting for three days.
 Afterward, they can resume their normal activities.

-After 45 days, there is a follow-up with their doctor to ensure the WATCHMAN™ is positioned properly.
-Typically, after this appointment, prescribed blood thinners can be stopped and only daily aspirin is needed.
+After 45 days, the doctor ensures the WATCHMAN™ is positioned properly.
+Typically, prescribed blood thinners can stop after this appointment.
+From there, only daily aspirin is needed.

-“After having the WATCHMAN™ implanted, the patient’s risk of stroke is the same or lower than those who take blood thinners,” said Dr. Nazir.
+“After implanting the WATCHMAN™, the patient’s risk of stroke is the same or lower than those who take blood thinners,” said Dr. Nazir.
 “Additionally, patients with the WATCHMAN™ have a lower risk of excessive bleeding; fewer prescription costs; and lower risk of hemorrhagic stroke, which is often fatal, compared to patients on blood thinners.”

 Dr. Nazir and the Kettering Health Heart & Vascular team have been implanting the WATCHMAN™ device since 2016 and implanted their 100th WATCHMAN™ device in 2019.

 Schedule an appointment with your cardiologist to determine if you are a candidate for the WATCHMAN™ device.

 The month's most popular health news, stories, and tips in your inbox.Sign Up